 A little preplanning in your model construction can save hours in clean up time later.
 Unlike your 3D software the 3D printer has real gravity.
 Keep in mind how the model will support itself as it is being printed.
 The printer is essentially laying hot glue on a platform.
 Less support material used cleaner the print.
 If you stay below 45 degree angles and less than 2mm span length can probably get away without support material.
 Often times it is easier to print a model in sections and then later glue it together.
 That way you will only need to use support material in needed areas.

 12”x12”x18” are the maximum print area dimensions

 What material is used in the 3D printer?

 Our Makerbot Z18 printers use 1.75mm PLA filament.
 It is a thermoplastic.
 Good for making prototypes.
 For higher quality models there are several companies online that provide higher quality materials.
 Please wear proper safety equipment when finishing your model such as googles and a mask.
 If you plan on using powered tools for finishing keep in mind it will melt and discolor.
 Seems to bond well with cyanoacrylate (super glue).

 What 3D software do I make my models in?

-Software that will allow you to export as a .stl or .obj file. zBrush, Maya, Autocad, Sketchup.
-You can even use Illustrator and Photoshop.
-There are also several free programs available online like Meshmixer.
+Any software that will allow you to export as a .stl or .obj file.
+Applications like zBrush, Maya, Autocad, and Cinema 4D.
+You can even use the 3D tools in Photoshop.
+There are also several free programs available online like Meshmixer and Blender.